hyperledger/fabric/docs/source/network/network.md

 Every node in the channel stores a copy of the ledger of the channel, L1, which will be updated with each new block (note that the ordering service only contains the blockchain portion of a ledger and not the [state database](../glossary.html#state-database)).
 Because of this, we can think of L1 as being **physically hosted** on P1, but **logically hosted** on the channel C1.
 The best practice is for R1 and R2 to make their peers, P1 and P2, [anchor peers](../glossary.html#anchor-peer), as this will bootstrap communication on the network between R1 and R2.

-After the ordering service has been joined to the channel, it is possible to propose and commit updates to the channel configuration, but little else.
+After the ordering service has been added to the channel, it is possible to propose and commit updates to the channel configuration, but little else.
 Next, you must install, approve, and commit a chaincode on a channel.

 ## Install, approve, and commit a chaincode